Golden retriever puppy lying on soft white fabric in warm light

 The over-feeding trap (especially for large/giant breeds)

 It's intuitive to feed a fast-growing puppy more food.
 For large and giant breeds, it's also dangerous.
 Excess calories accelerate growth in a way that increases the risk of developmental orthopedic disease (hip dysplasia, OCD, elbow dysplasia).
-Stick to the bag's puppy feeding chart for your projected adult weight, and aim for the *lean* end of normal body condition — slightly visible ribs is correct.
+Stick to the bag's puppy feeding chart for your projected adult weight (or use the dog calorie calculator for precise daily kcal), and aim for the *lean* end of normal body condition — slightly visible ribs is correct.

 Frequently asked questions